zekefast/dotfiles/README.md

 My dot-files for changes tracking and new machine setup simplification.
 It almost has no interest for others unless you are interested in my setup.

+# Scripts

+## `bin/setup`

+Symlink configuration files and directories at different filesystem locations to refer the ones from repositories.

+More detailed help is available by `bin/setup -h`.